-PLD advocates that children’s literacy and learning outcomes are maximized when the areas of literacy, oral language and movement and motor skills are simultaneously targeted and the flow on effect this has on a child’s academic achievement.
+PLD advocates that children’s literacy and learning outcomes are maximized when the areas of literacy, oral language and movement and motor skills are simultaneously targeted and the flow-on effect this has on a child’s academic achievement.
 This approach utilizes the disciplines of speech pathology, occupational therapy and education.
 Below we have provided a detailed infographic that explains how a child’s vocabulary, sentence structure, comprehension and ability to process verbal instructions and communicate thoughts and ideas are directly linked to overall academic outcomes.
-PLD advocates that a child is more likely to reach their full academic potential when the three key areas are simultaneously developed.
+PLD advocates that by improving oral language a child is more likely to reach their full academic potential when the three key areas are simultaneously developed.
 For more information on the Key areas that maximize academic achievement download the information sheet.

 - Involve parents by equipping them with the necessary information